-Some bowel issues, like constipation (trouble pooing or emptying your bowels) are normal after treatment.
+Some bowel issues, like constipation (trouble pooping or emptying your bowels) are normal after treatment.
 They are especially common after surgery.
 Long-term bowel issues after treatment, however, are rare.
 If you’re experiencing some unusual or painful changes to your bowel habits, it’s important to speak to your care team.

-Radiation therapy (radiotherapy) can cause
+Radiation therapy can cause

 issues besides constipation

 After radiation therapy, you might experience changes to your bowel habits.
-These changes are usually temporary and include constipation, diarrhoea and strong urges to relieve yourself.
+These changes are usually temporary and include constipation, diarrhea and strong urges to relieve yourself.
 For more specific information, read about bowel issues after radiation therapy.

 There are some things you can do at home to help take charge of your symptoms:

 Stay hydrated and drink plenty of water.
 If you’re having trouble with frequent trips to the bathroom, this will help get you back to normal from constipation.
-Fluids will also rehydrate you after having diarrhoea.
+Fluids will also rehydrate you after having diarrhea.

 Avoid or decrease your intake of spicy and greasy foods, as well as coffee, tea, fizzy drinks and alcohol (these are all drinks that can irritate your digestive system).

 If you have occasional urgent bowel movements, try keeping a food diary for a while.
 This might help you see connections between the foods you eat and the urgency of bowel movements.